 A policy lapse does not announce itself.
 It just quietly turns years of premiums into nothing, right before the one week you needed the cover.

 Set this reminder on WhatsAppTo set an insurance premium reminder on WhatsApp, text NagMeLater "Remind me every year on 1 October to pay the health insurance premium", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit to your premium date, time to arrange funds.